 Industries Using EPDM

-With its excellent resistance to weather and heat and good flexibility in low temperatures, EPDM is used in Aircraft as window seals and tubing and within military and defense as seals, gaskets, tubing, and sheet.
+With its excellent resistance to weather and heat and good flexibility in low temperatures, custom EPDM rubber parts are used in Aircraft as window seals and tubing and within military and defense as seals, gaskets, tubing, and sheet.
 It is also used extensively in architecture as a window seal and as setting blocks as well as in electrical as connector seals, covers, and washers.
 Its environmental resistance also makes it a go-to material for HVAC, medical, marine, and many other industries.

 Customization of EPDM